 We were an Official Selection of the 2017 American Documentary Film Festival in Palm Springs, California, to screen the trailer and pitch the film to a panel of documentary producers and distributors.
 70 submissions, 10 semi-finalists, 4 winners, including a grant to MANRY AT SEA.

 An ordinary man.
 A reluctant hero.
 An astonishing tale.

 We still have lots of bills to pay before we can finish the film ~ music score, film restoration, and special effects, to name just a few.

 Right now, we’re raising funds to scan all of the

 amazing footage that Robert filmed during his voyage.

 Your generous donation will get us a few frames closer to the silver screen.
 Get your name in the credits for just $27.
 Help hoist the sail on what one viewer called,

 “The feel good documentary of the century.”
 Wow!

 For Regular Donations, use this button

-For questions about other levels of support, perks, and corporate underwriting, please contact us at:
+For questions about other levels of support, perks, and corporate underwriting, please contact me at: